co360/soda-hol/3-clone-git-repo-and-build-docker-image.md

-# Lab 2: Clone Git repo and build Docker image
+# Module 3: Clone Git repo and build Docker image

 ## Introduction

-In this lab, you will clone the public GitHub repo that will serve as the starting point for the Node.js app that you will be extending in the next lab.
+In this module, you will clone the public GitHub repo that will serve as the starting point for the Node.js app that you will be extending in the next module.
 To run the app, you will build a docker image that includes Node.js and various dependencies necessary for the application to run.
 This configuration will allow you to work on the application code from your host operating system while minimizing any cross platform issues.

 ## Objectives